 - 2017 Progressive feedback is established as the guiding principle for ECE development.

 - 2018 The most important results and solutions for ECE development are disseminated nationally and internationally.

-The observation instrument and the other instruments are independent from each other, which means that the found connections reflect some real connections between phenomena.
-We seek for a long lasting sustainable ECEC that can be measured, directed and changed.
+The observation instrument and the other instruments are independent of each other, which means that the found connections reflect some real connections between phenomena.
+We seek a long-lasting sustainable ECEC that can be measured, directed, and changed.